aspose-cells/Aspose.Cells-Doc-md/english/reportingservices/new-features/aspose-cells-for-reporting-services-report-designer/support-tablix-group-page-break/_index.md

 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"
 ---

-It sets Group Page Break (Between) and Page Break for table report item.
-The default value is set to no page break.
+It sets the Group Page Break (Between) and Page Break for a table report item.
+The default value is set to No Page Break.

 ![todo:image_alt_text](support-tablix-group-page-break_1.png)